-If possible, data is accumulated, e.g., several objects in a row without any possibility for breaking them up are written out as a single data point to reduce later processing complexity.
+If possible, data are accumulated, eg, several objects in a row without any possibility for breaking them up are written out as a single data point to reduce later processing complexity.

 The modification is also able to interpret special flags (implemented as new types of "whatsit nodes" in T_EX engine lingo) that can signal the start/end or switch of an explicit variation in the input source.
-This information is then used to structure the corresponding data in the output file for later processing.10
+This information is then used to structure the corresponding data in the output file for later processing.^{‡‡}